Implantable Contact Lenses in San Jose

-The word “phakos” is Greek for lens of the eye.
+TThe word “phakos” is Greek for lens of the eye.
 “IOL” is an abbreviation which stands for “intraocular lens”.
 An IOL is a lens that is placed inside the eye.
-The term “phakic IOL” means an artificial lens that is placed permanently inside a patient’s eye to correct high amounts of nearsightedness without removing the patient’s own natural lens.
+The term “phakic IOL” means an artificial lens that is placed permanently inside a patient’s eye to correct nearsightedness and astigmatism without removing the patient’s own natural lens or corneal tissue.
 It is also known as the “implantable contact lens” (ICL).
+The implantable contact lens is made of a proprietary material called Collamer.
+It consists of collagen and a similar material contact lenses are made out of.
+The material has built in UV protection and is biocompatible with the eye for long term vision correction.

-Patients who are very nearsighted, and/or those patients who have corneas which are abnormal with respect to being too thin, too flat, or irregularly shaped, would be good candidates, provided that the anatomy of their eye can safely accommodate the lens.
-For example, patients must have enough room to implant the lens (the anterior chamber depth), and patients should not have coexisting ocular conditions such as cataract, glaucoma, chronic inflammation (uveitis), or scarring inside the eye.
-Patients with abnormal corneas may undergo the procedure; however, generally they cannot have LASIK to “fine tune” or adjust the vision following implantation.
+Patients who are nearsighted, with or without astigmatism, and/or those patients who have corneas which are abnormal with respect to being too thin, too flat, or irregularly shaped, would be good candidates, provided that the anatomy of their eye can safely accommodate the lens.

 Two very small openings must be placed in the iris (colored part of the eye) using the YAG laser.
 Each opening measures about 0.5mm in diameter and ensures that the pressure between the chamber behind the iris and the chamber in front of the iris is equalized once the lens is implanted.
 These small openings are generally placed about two weeks prior to implantation of the phakic IOL.
-The procedure to create the small openings is performed at our Hayward surgical facility.
+The procedure to create the small openings is performed at our Hayward facility and is very quick.

-The surgical procedure for the phakic IOL is performed in our Federally certified ambulatory surgery center in Hayward.
-This ensures that the highest quality surgery is performed in the safest and most controlled setting using our dedicated surgical team.
-The surgery itself takes less than one-half hour and is performed while the patient is awake, but relaxed.
-The surgery is not painful.
 After anesthetizing the eye with powerful numbing drops, a small incision is made where the white meets the colored portion of the eye.
-Additional tiny incisions are made to manipulate the lens safely into position.
-The lens is then placed through the incision and positioned in the eye.
+Additional tiny incisions are made to secure the lens safely into position.
+The lens is then placed through the opening and positioned in the eye.
 The patient is then observed post-operatively at the center to ensure that the lens is in proper position and that the pressure in the eye is not elevated.
+Most patients experience an immediate improvement in vision that will continue to improve over the next 24 to 48 hours.

 What results can I expect?

-The data submitted to the FDA for the Staar Visian lens was based on the results of a multi-center U.S. clinical trial which included 526 eyes followed for up to three years.
+The data submitted to the FDA for the STAAR Visian lens was based on the results of a multi-center U.S. clinical trial which included 526 eyes followed for up to three years.
 The data showed that 52% of all eyes were 20/20 or better, 68% of all eyes achieved 20/25 or better vision, and 89% achieved 20/40 or better vision without the use of glasses or contact lenses following the implantation of these lenses.
 The patient satisfaction rate based on a survey on each patient demonstrated a satisfaction rate of 99.4% at three years post-operatively.
 The data indicated that 95% of patients with good pre-operative vision and targeted for “zero” post-operative correction had vision without glasses or contact lenses of 20/40 or better after receiving the phakic IOL.
 Fifty seven percent (57%) had visual acuities without glasses or contact lenses equal to or better than their vision with the best possible glasses or contact lenses pre-operatively.
-Three year FDA data for the Verisyse lens was similar in that 92% of patients had 20/40 vision or better and 44% had 20/20 or better without glasses or contact lenses.
-Our own personal experience with both of these lenses is as good or slightly better than the FDA data.
-It is important to realize that in the FDA trials LASIK, LASEK/PRK/EPI-LASIK or AKs were not performed to enhance, adjust, or “fine tune” the phakic IOL results.
-Therefore with an adjustment (if your corneal health allows), your results could be better than the FDA trial results.
+In the STAAR Visian Toric lens Clinical Trial, in eyes with pre-operative best-corrected vision of 20/20 or better, 25.2% of eyes obtained 20/12.5 or better,, 89.3% of eyes obtained 20/20 or better,and 100% of eyes obtained 20/40 or better without the need for glasses or contacts.
+The results are even better when a touch-up with a LASIK can be performed!!

 What if my best possible vision before surgery is not 20/20?